By Strength Oldschool

 Mad Spotter even claim that their hooks are "robust, strong, and made to last a lifetime."
 This is definitely not the case for "Bodymax" hooks (see photo below).

 As you can see the rubber part which goes over a barbell to hang from, has split!
 I purchased them in 2016, but if I'm honest, I haven't used them enough to justify them breaking.
 So I definitely won't be using them now, far too risky.
+Stick to Professional Dumbbell Hooks like Mad Spotter for Ultimate Safety!

 Another tip is, don't always assume that these dumbbell hooks fit "ALL" dumbbell handles.
 That may not be the case, especially if you like using fat grip handles so always contact the company first to ask these types of important questions before buying.

-Fast forward to 2021... my home gym equipment was up-scaled, more heavy duty and the general advancement in home gym equipment design had greatly improved, compared to years earlier.
+In 2021 my Home Gym Equipment was up-scaled, became more Heavy Duty and the general advancement in home gym equipment design had greatly improved, compared to years earlier.
 Gym manufacturing companies were now designing incredible equipment catered for the "Home Gym User" by providing gym equipment attachments for Power Racks.
-One such attachment that I was interested in obtaining was the "Rack Dumbbell Holder".
+One such attachment that I was interested in obtaining was the "Power Rack Dumbbell Holder" by Rebel Strength (UK Gym Equipment Manufacturing company).

 Compared to the Bodymax Dumbbell Hooks, this was a very costly and a much more bulkier product which obviously needed storage space.
-Not brilliant if you have a very small home gym like I. But the thing that appealed to me about Rebel Strength's product design, was that it allowed me to press dumbbells without having the hook part attached, as is with the Bodymax hooks.
+Not wise if you have a very small home gym like I. But the thing that appealed to me about Rebel Strength's product design, was that it allowed me to press dumbbells without having the hook part attached, as is with the Bodymax hooks.
 I always found pressing dumbbells with the Bodymax hook attachment awkward.

-My custom 'Rebel Strength' Dumbbell Holders support dumbbells up to 80 kg (176 lbs) so that's plenty of weight for the average gym user.
-Maybe not for top elite strongmen but for the regular, active gym user, that's more than enough weight in my opinion.
-If you already own a Rebel Strength Power Rack, then their own specific Dumbbell Holders can each hold a dumbbell up to 150 kg (330 lbs).
+If you already own a Rebel Strength Power Rack, then their own specific Dumbbell Holders can each hold a dumbbell up to 150kg (330 lbs).
 My Power Rack however was made by Iron King (excellent, heavy duty rack - recommended).

-One of the interesting comparisons I would like to point out is the maximum weight supported by my "custom made" rack dumbbell holders compared to "Mad Spotter" hooks.
+One of the interesting comparisons I would like to point out is the maximum weight supported by my "custom made" rack dumbbell holders compared to Mad Spotter Hooks.
 Both products support the same weight yet the price difference is insane!
-Also the hooks take up far less storage space than my rack dumbbell holders, and can be thrown in a gym bag too so there mobile!
+Also the Mad Spotter hooks take up far less storage space than my rack dumbbell holders, and can be thrown in a gym bag too so they're Portable!

-The Rebel Strength Dumbbell Holders are heavy duty and enable me to press dumbbells in a comfortable manner but unfortunately not in a safe manner, which is extremely important.
+The Rebel Strength Dumbbell Holders are heavy duty and enable me to press dumbbells in a fairly comfortable manner but unfortunately not in a safe manner, which is extremely important.
 Let me explain...

 No.1: No Back Frame Support